remix-run/remix/docs/future/vite.md

 If you are expecting hot updates but getting full page reloads, check out our [discussion on Hot Module Replacement][hmr] to learn more about the limitations of React Fast Refresh and workarounds for common issues.

+#### ESM / CJS

+Vite supports both ESM and CJS dependencies, but sometimes you might still run into issues with ESM / CJS interop.
+Usually, this is because a dependency is not properly configured to support ESM.
+And we don't blame them, its [really tricky to support both ESM and CJS properly][modernizing-packages-to-esm].

+You can check [_Are The Types Wrong_][arethetypeswrong] to see if the dependency giving you trouble might be misconfigured.
+Additionally, you can use the [vite-plugin-cjs-interop plugin][vite-plugin-cjs-interop] smooth over issues with `default` exports for external CJS dependencies.

+Finally, you can also explicitly configure which dependencies to bundle into your server bundled with [Vite's `ssr.noExternal` option][ssr-no-external] to emulate the Remix compiler's [`serverDependenciesToBundle`][server-dependencies-to-bundle] with the Remix Vite plugin.

 #### Server code not tree shaken in development

 In production, Vite tree-shakes server-only code from your client bundle, just like the existing Remix compiler.